Don’t let budgeting burnout get the best of you! Here’s how to move past it and keep on truckin’!

 This sounds like a silly question, but it’s totally valid.
 We are all individuals, and we feel things differently.
 You could feel

 - angry (at yourself, others, and the situation)

 - foolish & stupid (which isn’t true!)

+Sometimes people call these feelings about money “frugal fatigue,” as it can be hard saving every dime!
 You should recognize these feelings.
 Don’t push them aside.
 Recognize and let yourself feel all the feels.
 Give yourself a bit of time and then reflect on your emotions.

 You just don’t want to dwell too long, nor too deep.
 Don’t let your feelings overcome you.
 No, I’m not a psychologist nor a licensed professional.
 What I am is a person who’s experienced a lot, and I know if I shove feelings and thoughts aside, they just fester.
 Or, if I let myself wallow too long, it becomes tough to find a way up out of the darkness.
 You don’t want that.

 You want some space, to decompress, and then get back in the game!